 - Whether or not the insurance company’s offer is fair to you

 When looking at how much you can expect to receive, you’ll need to consider any weekly disability payments as well as a settlement or award you might receive.
-You and your lawyer will need to consider the full costs of your work injuries and how they will affect your life—currently and in the future.
+Next, you and your lawyer will need to consider the total costs of your work injuries and how they will affect your life, currently and in the future.
 Then, you can get a clear picture of what compensation you will need.

 Filing an Appeal Can Increase Your Settlement

-Besides having a lawyer, appealing the initial offer with the State Board of Workers Compensation or requesting a workers comp hearing plays a big part in what you can expect from your claim.
-Most workers who settle their claims without trying to seek a higher settlement obviously left with a lower amount of money than those who appealed their first offer.
+Besides having a lawyer, appealing the initial offer with the State Board of Workers’ Compensation or requesting a workers compensation hearing plays a big part in what you can expect from your claim.
+Most workers who settle their claims without seeking a higher settlement leave with a lower amount of money than those who appealed their first offer.

 Talk to a Workers’ Compensation Lawyer for Free Today

 At John Foy & Associates, we can help you know what to expect from your workers’ compensation claim based on the details of your injuries.
 Our workers’ compensation lawyers can also help you appeal and negotiate for a higher settlement or request a hearing to pursue the money you deserve.

 Don’t try to handle your case alone.
 We can help.
 Get in touch today and schedule a free, no-risk consultation to go over your options and how we can assist you.
 Call us or contact us online to get started today.